 You Deserve Quality Healthcare.
 And you also deserve to have the information you need to get the most from your coverage.
 Goals for quality are set and reviewed by your health plan to make sure you get the care you need.

-This information is part of a Quality Program designed to improve the services and care you receive.
-It provides details about your coverage and services available to you.
+This quick guide is part of a Quality Program designed to improve the services and care you receive.
+It provides details about your coverage and services available.

 Contact Member Services to learn more about the Quality Program.